allenlinsh/Image-Stacking/README.md

    - Automatic cropping of edges after alignment to handle image shifts.
    - Optional normalization and brightness adjustment for consistent stacking.
 4. **User Interface**:
-   - A simple GUI built with Python (Tkinter or PyQt) to load images, set parameters, and view results in real-time.
+   - A modern UI built with Next.js and TailwindCSS for the frontend.
+   - Tauri provides the native desktop capabilities and performance.
-   - CLI option for batch processing and automation.
+   - Simple, intuitive controls for loading images, adjusting parameters, and viewing results.
 5. **Performance Optimization**:
    - Efficient processing using OpenCV and NumPy for large image datasets.

 ## Technical Stack

-- **Programming Language**: Python
+- **Programming Language**: Rust, TypeScript, Python

 - **Libraries and Frameworks**:

   - Image Processing: OpenCV, PIL
   - Numerical Computation: NumPy
-  - GUI Development: Tkinter or PyQt
+  - GUI Development: Tauri

 - **Supported Formats**: JPEG, PNG, TIFF, FITS (optional for astrophotography use cases)